ShenZhouHong/plausible-ubuntu-binaries/README.md

 ## Pre-built Binaries

 This repository automatically compiles release binaries using Github Actions (GA), a Continuous Integration (CI/CD) tool.
 You may find pre-built binaries as compressed `.tar.gz` and `.zip` archives via the releases page.
-Once again, be advised that these binaries are *unofficial*.
+Once again, be advised that these binaries are *unofficial*, and this repository is *not* affiliated nor endorsed by the team at Plausible.

 * [Releases page](https://github.com/ShenZhouHong/plausible-ubuntu-binaries/releases)